 In addition, expect to pay approximately $1,300 for airfare and ground transportation, up to $100 for textbook(s), $1,800 for personal expenses (weekend meals, etc.), and $250 for miscellaneous expenses (passport fee, international student ID card, photos, medical insurance, etc.).
 Tuition, room & board, and other expenses will total about $9,975.

-A limited number of $1500 scholarships will be awarded to law students on the basis of outstanding scholarship and financial need.
+A limited number of partial tuition scholarships may be awarded to law students on the basis of outstanding scholarship and financial need.
 To be eligible for consideration, students must submit their application and registration fee along with the following materials:

 Early Registration Discount:

-Save money and enjoy your summer in Spain with friends.
-For every friend you recommend to the program that joins you in Madrid, both you and your friend save money.
-The more friends you bring, the more you save!
-Follow the instructions at the bottom of the green application to participate.
+For every friend you recommend to the program, both you and your friend save money.
+The more friends you recommend, the more you save! $50 off for each!

 Program Assistant Discount:

 If you are fluent in Spanish and interested in helping with the daily operations of the Madrid Program during your five weeks in Spain, you may apply to be a Program Assistant.
-Chosen Assistants must arrive in Madrid a week early to help the On-Site Director prepare for the arrival of other participants and will work an additional 10 hours per week for the duration of the program.
-Chosen Assistants will have their Room & Board fees waived as compensation for their service (a $2,500 value).
+Chosen Assistants must arrive in Madrid up to a week early to help the On-Site Director prepare for the arrival of other participants and will work an additional 15 hours per week for the duration of the program.
+Chosen Assistants will have their Room & Board fees waived as compensation for their service.
 An email with a detailed job description and application will be sent out to all registered participants on April 1st.
 Applications for the Program Assistant position are due by April 15th and a decision will be announced by May 1st.

 Financial Aid Information